-Similarly, Jon Cooper's link-building blog, Point Blank SEO also enhanced site traffic and received more subscribers by guest posting on Moz and YouMoz.
+Jon Cooper's link-building blog, Point Blank SEO enhanced site traffic and received more subscribers by guest posting on Moz and YouMoz.

-“The number of visitors to his blog expanded to 400, in just 24 hours of being promoted as a guest blogger on Moz,” added Shiv Gupta who leads the SEO and Marketing team at Incrementors.
+“The number of visitors to his blog expanded to 400, in just 24 hours of being promoted as a guest blogger on Moz,” explained Shiv Gupta, Founder of Incrementors.

 For this event, they invited top industry influencers and experts to speak (including Rand Fishkin, Nathan Latka, Wes Bush, and April Dunford).
 “The speakers were more than willing to invite their audience to the summit and we generated 2000+ leads for user.com,” she explained.

 Paula Glynn from Pixel Storm also shared their own experience executing a B2B influencer marketing campaign like that of IBM.
 But they added a little twist – in addition to their employees, they also brought in their loyal customers and business partners to advocate for the company in the B2B marketing sphere.

 “The experience was extraordinary and better than we had expected.
 We got a huge number of new leads and clients by the end of the first month of the beginning of our marketing campaign.
 I believe nothing would have worked this better for our B2B influencer marketing campaign,” she said.